 We don’t yet know whether vaccinated individuals can spread the virus to others who may not have received the vaccine.
 That’s why it will be critical that everyone continues to wear masks, socially distance and follow all the necessary public health protocols both at work and elsewhere.

-Based on the available data, we know that all three vaccines work regardless of age, weight or race.
+Based on the available data, we know that all four vaccines work regardless of age, weight or race.
 Trials for the Pfizer and Moderna vaccines included over 25,000 people from the communities most impacted by COVID-19, including Black, Latinx, and older people.
 The Johnson & Johnson vaccine was tested on 44,325 participants including Black, Latinx, AAPI and older people.

 We don’t yet know for certain how individuals with different pre-existing conditions will react to the vaccine.
 It is clear, however, that those with other health complications are at a higher risk for contracting severe cases of COVID-19.
 If you have a pre-existing condition, you should consult your doctor on what’s best for you.